Canon EOS-1D Mark III Live View Mode

 Though it's not the first SLR to have a Live View mode, the Canon EOS 1D Mark III is the first professional camera to have a true, full-color live view.
 It's also the first SLR to allow both remote control and live view through a computer via USB, Ethernet, and WiFi (the latter two methods require a special adapter, the WFT-E2A).
 Note that many (it used to be all) Canon digicams and SLRs come with some form of remote control software that works via USB.
 Up to now, only the digicams offered live view through the computer.

-The screenshots below are cropped from my screen grabs, then resized and sharpened.
+The computer screenshots below are cropped from my screen grabs, then resized and sharpened.
 To see the full-pixel versions, click on the images.
 They'll open in their own window, sized about 1,280 x 743.

 When I connect the Canon 1D Mark III to the computer with a USB cable, the new EOS Utility launches.
 I click on "Camera settings/Remote shooting," and I'm taken to a window with just the right pane open (the one marked "EOS-1D Mark III" above.
 I have to click the Live View radio button down on the lower right to bring up the "Remote Live View Window at left.
 The image comes up horizontally oriented, as you see, though I have the camera mounted on a tripod in vertical format mode.
 No problem, I just press the left rotate button along the bottom, and get the following screen.